Hyper-engaging with terrific control, Very spacious stage, Great end to end extension

 In particular, its recessed but well-separated midrange and detail forward presentation perfectly complement the more vocal forward mastering style of Japanese albums without over-brightening the high-end.
 Moreover, the CE-5 has plenty of technicality to flatter other music too.
 I gave the CE-5 200hrs of burn-in to ensure optimal performance during final evaluation, more in the following sections.

-The CE-5’s bass presentation is big and bold yet controlled.
+The CE-5’s bass presentation is big and bold yet presented with meticulous controlled.
 And, as sub-bass is the main focus of emphasis, it doesn’t overly colour other aspects of its sound.
 Sub-bass extends to the deepest depths of human perception, with powerful emphasis producing visceral rumble and slam.
-Mid-bass is less flavoured with a smaller lift infusing warmth and body into the CE-5’s low-end.
+Mid-bass is less flavoured with a smaller lift infusing tasteful warmth and body into the CE-5’s low-end.
 And, as is fairly typical of bassy but clear in-ears, its mid-bass feeds into a relatively attenuated upper bass response intended to increase separation between bass and mids, minimising colouration.

 What makes the CE-5 a unique earphone then, is the quality of that low-end.
-Of course, some bloat is present by nature of their tuning but muddiness is kept minimal as a result of the CE-5’s excellent transience and control.
+Of course, hints of bloat is present by nature of their tuning but muddiness is kept minimal as a result of the CE-5’s excellent transience and control.
 The CE-5 is incredibly tight and agile without a hint of sloppiness, even during faster tracks.
 And, as notes have slightly shorter decay, bass remains well separated and very defined despite uneven emphasis.
 The CE-5 thus excels through a combination of physical slam and impact combined with enhanced articulation; they aren’t balanced, but execute their bassy sound with technical mastery.

 The Hyla’s midrange is bright and clear yet impressively neutral in tone.
 Both male and female vocals occupy a slightly distant stage position while instruments are brought more to the fore through the earphone’s aggressive, V-shaped signature.
 Still, by combining increased mid-bass warmth with reduced lower-midrange density, the earphones produce nicely transparent vocals and instruments even if both can lack a little body.
 Still, The CE-5’s lower midrange has plenty of fullness to engage and to achieve a natural presentation while capitalising on increased clarity and separation.